DnMllr/letterpress-clone/README.md

 Valid indexes of animations are 1 and 2.

 ##Dependencies

+*note*, the runtime environment needs to have a Promise constructor in the global scope.
+Chrome is the only browser this was tested in.

 It is actually quite simple really

 First make sure you have node.js, grunt-cli, and bower installed.